rhizoome/git-fastcdc/README.md

 You will see the actual data in the files in the working copy, in `*.wav` in the example above.
 But actually the blobs of these files are just a list of chunks.

+## Repository Status: Personal

+This repository hosts a project that is actively maintained but primarily intended for my personal use.
+It is public for transparency, sharing ideas, and as a resource for others who might find the methodologies or implementations useful.
+Please consider the following:

+- **Status change**: Should there be significant interest in this project, I am open to changing its status to accommodate broader collaboration and development.
+- **Personal Project**: This is a personal project, and while it is actively maintained, it is tailored to my specific needs and use cases.
+- **Limited Support**: Given the personal nature of this project, support and responses to issues or pull requests might be limited.
+I encourage open collaboration but may prioritize changes that align with my personal use.
+- **Viewing and Forking Encouraged**: You are welcome to view, fork, or use the code in your own projects.
+However, this project is provided as-is, with no guarantees of regular updates or adaptations for broader use.
+- **Contribution Guidelines**: While contributions are appreciated, they should be relevant and beneficial to the project’s ongoing development.
+Please review any provided contribution guidelines before making pull requests.

+Feel free to explore the code, and utilize it under the terms of the license attached to this repository!